cadekane/hawaiian-islands-solution/README.md

 ## Notes
 - One of the great features of JavaScript is that you can pass functions as arguments to other functions.
 Not all languages are capable of this!

-- The reason we can manipulate objects and arrays so freely is because they are passed by reference.
+- The reason we can manipulate objects and arrays so freely is because they are <a href="https://flexiple.com/javascript/javascript-pass-by-reference-or-value#section2">passed by reference</a>.
 This means when you "store" an object or array in a variable, that variable doesn't actually contain the contents of the data structure.
 Instead, it points to a place in the computer's memory where the data is actually stored.

-Example:
+**Example:**
 ```javascript
 original = …
 reference = original